stripe/stripe-terminal-react-native/README.md

 #### Manifest

-To enable compatibility the library with the latest Android 12 please make sure that you ad following requirements:
+To enable compatibility the library with the latest Android 12 please make sure that you add following requirements:

 Add `android:exported="true"` to the `AndroidManifest.xml`: